 Technologies for the Future of Green ICT

 There is a rich global mix of advanced concepts and technologies emerging from research labs that may improve the future sustainability of ICT equipment and infrastructures.
-We'll regularly update this post with technologies to watch.
+We regularly update this post with technologies of interest.
 (You can see all the technologies which hold the promise of greener ICT in the future by clicking the 'FutureTech' tag, above.)
-Our latest are two from IBM: the possibility of a liquid transistor and the the demonstration of a very high speed optical communications link.
+Our latest posts span research into biological agents that can recover gold from e-waste to multiferroic materials to reduce device waste heat.

 A March 2013 article in the MIT Technology Review describes IBM's research on a liquid transistor.
 "The researchers showed that passing a voltage across electrolyte-filled nanochannels pushes a layer of ions—or charged atoms—against an oxide material, a reversible process that switches that material between a conducting and nonconducting state, thus acting as a switch or storing a bit, or a basic '1' or '0' of digital information…the method could someday allow for very energy-efficient computing…the devices can be switched ‘on’ and ‘off’ permanently without the need for any power to maintain these states…This could be used to create highly energy-efficient memory and logic devices of the future…a small prototype circuit based on the idea is two to four years off…"